Whimsical and fanciful, Sintra, Portugal seems a world away from the hustle and bustle of Lisbon. Yet it is easy to reach on a Sintra Day Trip.

 Quinta da Regaleira Estate

-Regaleira Estate Map.
 An absolutely fascinating property, we think Regaleira Estate is a must on your day trip to Sintra.
-Tickets, pamphlets and audio guides are purchased just inside the main gate (or online before your trip).
 Allow 2-3 hours.

-Start your tour of the Regaleira estate complex inside the mansion and chapel – then discover the sights that are sprinkled (and sometimes a bit hidden) throughout the garden.
-In addition to the fountains, ponds and towers, the land is riddled with a network of tunnels (which are open to be explored – just bring a flashlight!).
+Start your tour of Regaleira inside the mansion and chapel.
+Then discover the sights that are sprinkled (and sometimes a bit hidden) throughout the garden.
+In addition to the fountains, ponds and towers, the land is riddled with a network of tunnels which are open to be explored (just bring a flashlight!).

 The most intriguing sights at Quinta da Regaleira are the Initiation Wells – or Inverted Towers.
 Never used as water wells, stairs spiral underground and provide access to the tunnels.

-Palace of Sintra Map.
-The Portuguese palace is a recognizable landmark in the center of historic Sintra.
-Allow 1 hour to visit the National Palace interior and 1 hour to tour the town of Sintra.
+The National Palace is a recognizable landmark in the center of historic Sintra.
+Allow 1 hour to visit the interior and 1 hour to tour the town.

 To Visit or Not To Visit the Sintra Palace Interior